9 Tips on How You Can Use a Text Messaging Platform to Communicate Within an Organization

 Some communication is better sent in an email or voicemail, and some is better sent as an SMS text.
 For example, it’s imperative not to put a large amount of text in a text message.
 If it’s hard to read on a smartphone, just send an email.

 Information you can text includes scheduled phone calls, appointment reminders, meeting reminders, and scheduling updates.
 Don’t forget to include links such as directions, a meeting agenda, or image.

 Tip #4: Make sure all employees in your organization are opted-in

 Opting-in is an easy process when you’re using a text messaging platform.
-The first text you send an employee asks them to opt-in.
-Then, you text message them.
 Legally you can’t include people in a mass text message using a text messaging platform if you don’t have their consent.

 Treat opt-in like any other part of the workplace.
 If you’re working here, you need to opt-in, so you’re in the loop.
-Send an opt-in request to all employees at once.
-Or use a keyword campaign to opt them in.
+Use a keyword campaign to opt them in.

 Tip #5: Make texting a part of your organization’s culture

 Make texting so ubiquitous in your organization that everyone uses it as a standard form of communication.
 Expect employees to set up and use their company email account and expect employees to view and send text messages from your organization.
 Make it part of the new employee orientation.
 To increase your response rate, make sure individuals know your organization uses text messages.
 And a business texting service as a primary means of communication.

 Tip #6: Don’t send too much information in a text message

 Most text messaging platforms are set up to add links and attachments to your text messages.
 Make sure you use these capabilities!
 Send short messages.
 Give your employees a break.